AlexCGoose/Sumiriku-Doc/Sumiriku Doc.md

 :::::::::::::::::::::::::::::::

-#### Two to Tango
+#### Double Time

 *13th level Dagger Dancer feature*
 </br>
-Whenever a creature misses you with an </br>Attack, you can use your Reaction to make a Melee Weapon Attack against that creature.
+Your motions become quicker and </br>sharper.
+You gain the ability to make an additional Reaction per round.
+In addition, whenever a creature misses you with an Attack, you can use your Reaction to make a Melee Weapon Attack against that creature.

 #### Rhythm of Battle

 *17th level Dagger Dancer feature*
 </br>
 You have become able to feel the rhythm around you and tap into it, moving with enhanced grace and precision.
-You can enter a Dancing State as a Bonus Action.
+You can enter a Dancer's Flow as a Bonus Action.
 While in this state, you gain the following benefits:

-- Attacks against you are made </br>at Disadvantage.
+- Attacks against you are made at Disadvantage.
-- You have Advantage against any </br>Dexterity Saving Throws.
+- You have Advantage against any Dexterity Saving Throws.
 - You have Advantage on your Reaction Attacks.
-- You gain the ability to make two Reactions per round, as long as at least one of these Reactions is an Attack.

-This state lasts for 1 minute, or until you take damage.
+This state lasts for 1 minute, or until you lose your concentration (as if you were concentrating on a spell).
 You cannot enter this state if you are wearing Armour or wielding a Shield.
-Once you use this feature, you cannot use it again until you finish a Short or Long Rest.
+You can do so a number of times equal to your Charisma modifier (minimum of once), and you regain all expended uses when you finish a Long Rest.

 {{pageNumber,auto}}
 {{footnote PART 2 | CHARACTER OPTIONS}}